jasonpaulos/solid-health/README.md

 * Distanced walked per day
 * Instantaneous heart rate

+This project is part of my [Master of Engineering thesis](https://dspace.mit.edu/handle/1721.1/127459).

 ## Install

 You can download the latest version of Solid Health from the [release page](https://github.com/jasonpaulos/solid-health/releases).